-All proposed developments, redevelopments and subdivisions are subject to a Development Permit unless specifically exempted by this section.
+All proposed developments, land alterations, redevelopments and subdivisions are subject to a Development Permit unless specifically exempted by this section or the individual DPA, as specified...

 A Development Permit will not be required provided that at least one of the following exemptions is met.
 Exemptions to Development Permit: